PranshuSehra30/Medium-Like-Blog/README.md

 ﻿# Medium-Like-Blog
-# Medium Blog

-This project is a blog website similar to Medium, built with React for the frontend and Cloudflare Workers for the backend, using TypeScript, Prisma, PostgreSQL, and JWT for authentication.
+This  is a blog website similar to Medium, built with React for the frontend and Cloudflare Workers for the backend, using TypeScript, Prisma, PostgreSQL, and JWT for authentication.

 ## Table of Contents